Grapedia/workflows/markerlift-workflow/README.md

 ## Example:

 ```
-nextflow run main.nf --genome_old /path/to/Vitis12x.fa --genome_new /path/to/PN12Xv2_chloro_mito.fa --coords_old /path/to/SNPs_GrapeReseq.vcf --coords_new /path/to/coords_new.vcf --working_dir /path/to/
+nextflow run main.nf --genome_old /path/to/Vitis12x.fa --genome_new /path/to/PN12Xv2_chloro_mito.fa --coords_old /path/to/SNPs_GrapeReseq.vcf --coords_new /path/to/coords_new.vcf --window_length 300 --working_dir /path/to/
 ```

 Please note that: